Ebenezer Scrooge

-Ebenezer Scrooge (/ˌɛ.bᵻ.ˈniː.zər ˈskruːdʒ/) is a fictional character and the protagonist of Charles Dickens's 1843 novel, A Christmas Carol.
+Ebenezer Scrooge (/ˌɛ.bə.ˈniː.zər ˈskruːdʒ/) is a fictional character and the protagonist of Charles Dickens's 1843 novella A Christmas Carol.
 Initially a cold-hearted miser who despises Christmas, his redemption by visits from the ghost of Jacob Marley and the Ghosts of Christmas Past, Present, and Yet to Come has become a defining tale of the Christmas holiday in the English-speaking world.

 Dickens describes Scrooge thus early in the story: "The cold within him froze his old features, nipped his pointed nose, shrivelled his cheek, stiffened his gait; made his eyes red, his thin lips blue; and spoke out shrewdly in his grating voice."
 Throughout the novella, visits from the four ghosts show Scrooge the errors of his ways, and he transforms into a better, more generous man.
 Scrooge's last name has entered the English language as a byword for greed and misanthropy, while his catchphrase, "Bah!
 Humbug!" is often used to express disgust with many modern Christmas traditions.